 7. Property inspection

-An inspection of the property and inventory of what chattels there are (eg. dishwasher etc) will be done by your landloard before you move in.
+An inspection of the property and inventory of what chattels there are (eg. dishwasher etc) will be done by your landlord or property management company before you move in.
 After moving into the property, you are legally obliged to report any repairs or maintenance to the landlord asap to prevent further damage happening.
 Your property will be inspected on a regular basis.

 8. Sign the tenancy agreement

-This outlines the terms and conditions agreed by both the tenant and the landlord, and is recommended that both you and the landlord sign the agreement before you move in to avoid any possible misunderstandings in the future.
+This outlines the terms and conditions agreed by both the tenant and the landlord and is recommended that both you and the landlord (or property manager) sign the agreement before you move in to avoid any possible misunderstandings in the future.
 You will both receive a copy of the agreement.
-Along with contact information, it will include the weekly rent amount, frequency and account details for payment, how much the bond and letting fee is, a list of what chattels are included in the house, what date the tenancy ends (if it's a fixed term) and the type of tenancy.
+Along with contact information, it will include the weekly rent amount, frequency and account details for payment, how much the bond is, a list of what chattels are included in the house, what date the tenancy ends (if it's a fixed term) and the type of tenancy.
 If there are any particular conditions these will also be listed.

 9. Bond payment

 A bond is money that you pay as security in case of damage to the rental property, or unpaid rents.
 Bond is equal to 4 week's rent.
-All bond money is lodge and held in trust at the Ministry of Business, Innovation and Employment (MBIE) Bond Centre in Wellington.
-You will receive a receipt for your bond, acknowledging your payment.
+All bond money is lodged and held in trust at the Ministry of Business, Innovation and Employment (MBIE) Bond Centre in Wellington.
+You will receive a receipt from the property management company for your bond, acknowledging your payment.

-When you move out of the property at the end of your tenancy, it will be either refunded in full or excluding any claims there may be for damage, outstanding bills, cleaning, or rent arrears etc.
+When you move out of the property at the end of your tenancy, the property management company will be either refund your bond in full or in part after excluding any claims there may be for damage, outstanding bills, cleaning, or rent arrears etc.